cp-algorithms/cp-algorithms/src/geometry/minkowski.md

 ## Definition
 Consider two sets $A$ and $B$ of points on a plane.
 Minkowski sum $A + B$ is defined as $\\{a + b| a \in A, b \in B\\}$.
 Here we will consider the case when $A$ and $B$ consist of convex polygons $P$ and $Q$ with their interiors.
+Throughout this article we will identify polygons with ordered sequences of their vertices, so that notation like $|P|$ or
+$P_i$ makes sense.
 It turns out that the sum of convex polygons $P$ and $Q$ is a convex polygon with at most $|P| + |Q|$ vertices.

 ## Algorithm